-According to Article V Section 32-782, determination of concurrency must occur prior to the approval of a building permit.
+According to Article V Section 32-782 of the City of Hallandale Beach Code of Ordinance, determination of concurrency must occur prior to the approval of a building permit.

 Staff has conducted a concurrency evaluation of the project relative to its impact on water, sewer, solid waste, drainage, recreation, schools and transportation.
 Staff has determined that concurrency requirements have been met.